 Unfortunately, using bonds for retirement may not be the best strategy.
 Bond prices will likely fall over the next few years because interest rates are likely to rise.
 Bond prices and interest rates are inversely linked.
-When interest rates go up, bond prices go down; when interest rates go down, bond prices go up.
+When interest rates go up, bond prices go down, when interest rates go down, bond prices for up.

 Bonds have been in a period of rising prices (a bull market) more or less since 1981.
-That year, long-term interest rates reached an historic turning point when long-term U.S. Treasury bond yields peaked near 15 per cent.
+That year, long-term interest rates reached an historic turning point when long-term U.S. Treasury bond yields peaked near 15%.
 Ever since, interest rates have gone through wide fluctuations, but they have essentially headed downward.